 It can feel overwhelming to be confronted with so many levels of devotional life.
 But the point is not obligation, as though you have to do everything: the point is opportunity, that you are free to draw from all these riches.
 No one should and no one could do everything in every circle of the liturgical life.
 Instead, we have to find what works.
 To do even one thing from each level would be a very rich life indeed.

 For that all-important, last category, bringing the liturgical year into the home, there are some nice books.
 A more recent one is The Little Oratory, which offers a very tasteful and thoughtful introduction to Catholic home life that would be perfect for the new Catholic but helpful even to long-time believers.
 Click here for a lengthy review with lots of pictures.
 It being a recent publication, the authors even have a Facebook page.

 My wife’s childhood was influenced by The Year and Our Children, an older book and arguably a classic.
 Her mother also used My Nameday: Come for Dessert, which has a lot more than just recipes.
 Both of these books have had a trickle-down effect on our own kids.
-The best book currently out there is Kendra Tierney’s The Catholic All Year Compendium.
+The best book currently out there for the post-Vatican II Roman calendar is Kendra Tierney’s The Catholic All Year Compendium.